 This is healthy for democracy but is an earthquake for the business of journalism.
 Newspaper circulation is dropping, newsroom staffs are shrinking, and ad revenue is declining.
 Pew tracks these changes through its annual state of the news media reports, providing fact-based analysis of the growth of digital news sites, the purchase of major journalism institutions by entrepreneurs, the use of mobile devices to access news, the mixing of news and marketing through sponsor-generated content, and other trends in journalism.

-The post The Behaviors and Attitudes of U.S. Adults on Twitter appeared first on Pew Research Center.
+The post An Audio Tour Through America’s Top-Ranked Podcasts appeared first on Pew Research Center.